Program Director

 ---|---|---|

 Students should complete any undergraduate deficiency coursework before completion of the third semester of graduate work and must complete it prior to enrolling in related graduate-level courses.
-Also, students must submit three letters of reference:
+Also, applicants must submit the name, relationship, e-mail address and phone number of people who are familiar with their professional background.

-Regular admission requires a cumulative undergraduate grade point average of at least 2.7 (on a 4.0 scale).
+Regular admission requires a cumulative undergraduate grade point average of at least 3.0 (on a 4.0 scale).
+Students with a 2.7-2.99 can be considered for provisional admission.

 Graduate Faculty